 Ultimate guide to cleaning and preventing corrosion in car batteries

-In this article, we explore the importance of battery maintenance, discuss the causes and signs of corrosion, provide step-by-step instructions for cleaning corroded batteries, and offer preventive measures to ensure a healthy battery.
+In this article, we'll explore the importance of battery maintenance, discuss the causes and signs of corrosion, provide step-by-step instructions for cleaning corroded batteries, and offer preventative measures to ensure a healthy battery.

 What is car battery corrosion?

-Car battery corrosion is the deposition of a white or bluish-gray substance on the terminals and terminals of a car battery.
+Car battery corrosion is the buildup of a white or bluish-gray substance on the terminals and connectors of a car battery.
 It is mainly caused by a chemical reaction between the sulfuric acid in the battery and the metal components.
-Corrosion can also be caused by moisture, dirt and other contaminants.
+Corrosion can also be caused by moisture, dirt, and other contaminants.

-Car battery corrosion is caused primarily by a chemical reaction between the sulfuric acid in the battery and the metal components.
-When the battery discharges and produces hydrogen gas, this gas reacts with the lead in the battery terminals to form lead sulfate.
+Car battery corrosion is primarily caused by a chemical reaction between the sulfuric acid in the battery and the metal components.
+As the battery discharges and produces hydrogen gas, this gas reacts with the lead in the battery terminals to form lead sulfate.
 This lead sulfate can then combine with moisture and other contaminants in the air to form a white, flaky layer of corrosion.

 Factors that can contribute to car battery corrosion include: